Fr33m4nNn/Power_BI_Projects/README.md

 ## 🌊 Introduction

-This water pollution dashboard was created to explore environmental and water quality conditions across 10 countries using key indicators such as contaminant levels, access to clean water, and urbanization rates.
+This water pollution dashboard was created to explore environmental and water quality conditions across 10 countries using key indicators such as contaminant levels, access to clean water, sanitation level and urbanization rates.

 The dashboard allows users to filter by year, country, and contaminant type to view trends and compare water quality metrics across different water sources.
-It also highlights the most commonly used water treatment methods in each context.

-This project was part of my Excel learning journey, where I practiced building dynamic and interactive dashboards using real-world datasets and advanced Excel features.
+This project was part of my Power BI learning journey, where I practiced building dynamic and interactive dashboards using real-world dataset simulations and advanced Power BI features.

 🔗 Data Source: [Water Pollution and Disease Dataset on Kaggle](https://www.kaggle.com/datasets/khushikyad001/water-pollution-and-disease/data)

+⚠️ Disclaimer: The dataset used in this project contains simulated values and does not represent actual real-world statistics.
+All results and insights are for demonstration and learning purposes only.

 ## 📊 Dashboard File
 My final dashboard is in [Water_Pollution_Dashbaord.pbix](Water_Pollution_Dashbaord.pbix)

 ## Skills Showcased